13 September 2011

 What forthcoming events do you have in the UK that Scott Dunn guests can attend?

 Tusk stages a number of events each year which both raise awareness and funds.
-Coming up this Fall we have a variety of events which Scott Dunn guest might like to attend.
+Coming up this Autumn we have a variety of events which Scott Dunn guest might like to attend.

 On 2 November, we have our annual Lewa Dinner for 250 guests which is being held at the The Merchant Taylors Hall in the City.